JoergBitzer/AudioDevOrga/installReadMe.md

 * Look at for some tips (especially for Apple users)

-https://github.com/tomoyanonymous/juce_cmake_vscode_example und die Apple Sachen übernehmen
+https://github.com/tomoyanonymous/juce_cmake_vscode_example und use the tips for MacOS

 * Apple:
 Be careful if bash or zsh is your default console in VS (usually its is bash). change in settings for zsh